shivamanishr/FinalProject/README.md

 # Data

+## Structure

+The dataset used in this project contains approximately 250,000 global technology job records collected from multiple countries, industries, and company types.
+The dataset includes information related to employee salaries, experience levels, education backgrounds, job titles, certifications, company size, and geographic location.

+Each row in the dataset represents an individual employee record, while each column represents a salary-related feature or attribute.
+The dataset contains both numerical and categorical variables that were used for exploratory data analysis and machine learning prediction models.

+The numerical variables in the dataset include salary and years of experience.
+The categorical variables include education level, company size, industry, location, certifications, and job title.
+These variables allow the project to analyze both quantitative and qualitative factors affecting salaries in the technology industry.

+In creating a cohesive dataset for analysis, the variables selected were chosen specifically because they are strongly related to salary prediction and workforce trends.
+Including too many unrelated variables would increase model complexity and reduce interpretability, so the analysis focused on the most meaningful salary-related features.

+The dataset was structured in tabular format, making it suitable for preprocessing, visualization, statistical analysis, and machine learning workflows.
+This structure also allowed efficient splitting of the data into training and testing datasets for predictive modeling.

 ## Dataset Description

 The dataset contains approximately 250,000 global technology job records with information related to salary, experience, education, location, job title, company size, certifications, and industry.